othman-19/track-daily-steps/README.md

 [Live Demo Link](https://track-daily-steps.herokuapp.com/) .

 ## Built With
-- Ruby On Rails
+- Ruby On Rails.
-- Ruby gems
+- Ruby gems.
+- React.
-- React
+- Redux.
-- Npm
+- Npm.
-- Yarn
+- Yarn.
-- Html
+- Html.
-- CSS
+- CSS.
-- ES6
+- ES6.

 ## Test With
 - Rspec

+## Features:
+- An interactive application that respond to user interactions.
+- Application that have phone, tablet, and desktop versions.
+- A Secured application which have a user authentication.
+- User is able to create new projects and its daily steps.
+- User have the access to a list of things with measurements and check the progress of it within time.
+- User's progress presented with a persentage circles, that permit to see progress and achievments easily.

 To get a local copy up and running follow these simple example steps.